xosivaram2007/StudySphere-FullStack/README.md

 # StudySphere – Fullstack Study & Task Manager

 StudySphere is a **fullstack web application** that helps students organize their learning projects, tasks, and notes.
-It is designed as a **resume‑ready internship project** showcasing both backend and frontend skills.
+It is designed as a **developed project** showcasing both backend and frontend skills.

 ---